Sap-has/Movie-Learner/veni-vici/README.md

 Submitted by: **Epifanio Sarinana**

 This web app: **The web app contains movies from Imdb from 2014 to 20224.
-The purpose is to see what movies exist, who are the main actors, director, rating, year released and a summary.**
+The purpose is to see what movies exist, who are the main actors, director, rating, year released and a summary.
+It captures a list around 11 thousand movies with their IMdb id.
+After that is shows the information mentioned before.**

 Time spent: **7** hours spent in total